Low Tolerance!

 Our World Today

-Most of us living in the modern developed world have a life of convenience and comfort.
+Most of us living in the modern developed world have a life of incredible convenience and comfort.
 A world where we have ample access to food, water, shelter, and wifi.
 A world where you have technology and gadgets to make your life easier and effortless.
 A world where you can buy a device to put your socks on in the morning, a duvet that makes your bed, or a machine that opens your jars.
-We don’t even have to go to the supermarket anymore to lift our jars off shelves and carry them in a basket with home delivery and even unpacking services on demand.
+We don’t even have to go to the supermarket anymore to lift jars off shelves and carry them in a basket with home delivery and even unpacking services on demand.

-Our Pain Today
+Pain Today

 Frustrated